sralloza/chore-management-api/README.md

 ### In progress

 - tenants - deleteTenant
-- tenants - getTenant (do not send api_token in response)
 - tenants - listTenants (do send api_token in response, admin only)
 - tenants - recreateTenantToken
 - tenants - skipWeek